tobiashomie/comdocs/docs/module/key_management.md

 ```bash
 c.ticket2signer("1713500654.659339::ticket::e0559b535129037a62947c65af35f17c50d29b4a5c31df86b069d8ada5bcbb230f4c1e996393e6721f78d88f9b512b6493b5ca743d027091585366875c6bea8e")
 ```
-To create a temperary token you can do so like this.
+To create a temporary token you can do so like this.

-Temporary Tokens using Time Stampted Signaturs: Verification Without Your Keys
+Temporary Tokens using Time Stamped Signatures: Verification Without Your Keys

 This allows for anyone to sign a timestamp, and vendors can verify the signature.
-This does not require the seed to be exposed, and can be used to identify key likley to be the same person.
+This does not require the seed to be exposed, and can be used to identify key likely to be the same person.
 The only issue is if the staleness of the timestamp is too old.
 This can be adjusted by the vendor.

 # Key Management